Asuka Langley Soryu: Neon Genesis Evangelion

 Her custody is assigned to Ryoji Kaji, towards whom she is infatuated.
 In 2015, after graduating from a German university, Asuka leaves there, accompanied by Kaji and Unit 02, on board a United Nations aircraft carrier escorted by numerous warships to protect the Eva.
-During the trip, she meets Shinji Ikari, Third Child and pilot of Unit 01, and her new classmates Tōji and Kensuke.
+During the trip, she meets Shinji Ikari, Third Child and pilot of Unit 01, and her new classmates Toji and Kensuke.
 The United Nations fleet is then attacked by Gaghiel, the sixth Angel.
 Recognizing this event as a good chance to demonstrate her skills, Asuka independently activates her Eva, coercing Shinji into joining her in the cockpit.
 Despite struggling to work together, and the Eva not yet being equipped to operate underwater, the two children destroy the enemy.
 She is later placed in class 2-A of Tokyo-3 first municipal middle school, living with Shinji under Misato Katsuragi's care.
 She teases Shinji continuously about his passivity and perceived lack of manliness, but gradually comes to respect and like him as they fight Angels together.
 She is rarely able to express these feelings.
 However, following a series of Angel battles where Shinji outperforms her, she grows increasingly unable to continue to suppress her traumatized psyche, drastically lowering her pilot skills.
 This comes to a head when the Angel Arael attacks; Asuka, burdened by her continually worsening performance in tests, tries to attack the Angel alone, but is overwhelmed by the Angel's attack, a beam that penetrates her mental barrier and forces her to relive her darkest memories.